-When you live a busy lifestyle, snacks can be useful when hunger hits and you don’t have time to prepare a meal.
+If you live a busy lifestyle, snacks can be useful when hunger hits and you don’t have time to prepare a meal.

 The key is to make sure your snacks are nutritious and contain protein.

-Jerky is meat that has been trimmed of fat, cut into strips and dried.
+Jerky is meat that has been trimmed of fat, cut into strips, and dried.
 It makes an excellent and convenient snack.

-Beef, chicken, turkey and salmon are often made into jerky.
+Beef, chicken, turkey, and salmon are often made into jerky.
 It can be found at most grocery stores, but keep in mind that store-bought versions are typically high in added sugar and artificial ingredients.

 Your best bet is to make your own jerky, using only meat and some seasonings.

-Turkey roll-ups are a delicious and nutritious high-protein snack, consisting of cheese and veggies wrapped inside slices of turkey breast.
+Turkey roll-ups are a delicious and nutritious high protein snack consisting of cheese and veggies wrapped inside slices of turkey breast.

-They are essentially a sandwich without the bread.
+They’re like a sandwich without the bread.